 The science presented in standard secular textbooks is reasonably reliable and accurate; there is not a unique Christian version of scientific facts.
 But as Christians, the questions, motivations, virtues, and goals we bring to the pursuit of scientific truth and the application of scientific knowledge should be informed by Scripture and reflect our Christian character, values, and beliefs.

-Evolutionary creation is still a minority view in some Christian circles, and may be considered heretical.
-We encourage parents to read the BioLogos beliefs statement to see what common ground we share.
-Parents can also be made aware that the perspective on faith and science presented in this course is one endorsed by the vast majority of Christian college biology departments.
+Encourage parents to read the BioLogos beliefs statement to see what common ground we share.
+Parents can also be made aware that the perspective on faith and science presented in Integrate is endorsed by the vast majority of Christian college biology departments.
 It is important that students understand the evidence for evolution or climate change, even if they do not ultimately accept it.
 Many parents would prefer to have their student think through these issues while they are still living at home and they have more opportunities to discuss what is being taught.
-Parents can be assured that students will not be required to accept evolutionary creationism as the only right answer, and they will have space to express their beliefs, even if they are not in line with the BioLogos perspective.
+Parents can be assured that students will not be required to accept evolutionary creation as the only right answer, and they will have space to express their beliefs, even if they are not in line with the BioLogos perspective.
 Finally, Integrate includes many units that don’t deal at all with evolution—you can emphasize the many non-controversial areas it covers.